twitch-sm4shbot/sm4shbot.com/README.md

 ## Contributing

 Sm4shbot is an open source project!
-If you know how to code, feel free to make a PR or create an issue for an ideas/code bugs.
+If you know how to code, feel free to make a PR or create an issue for any ideas/code bugs.

 ## License